benroberts999/AdamsMoulton/README.md

 A relatively accurate and simple way to generate the first $K$ points given just a single initial value is to use successive M-step AM methods with $M=1,2,...,K-1$.
 This library does that automatically.

-The $a_k$ coeficients may be generated using the formula:
+The $a_k$ coefficients may be generated using the formula:

 $$
 a_k = \frac{(-1)^{K-k}}{k!(K-k)!} \int_0^1\frac{\Pi_{i=0}^K(u+i-1)}{u+K-k-1}{\rm d}u